Cookieless FAQs: Overview of Marketing without Third-party Cookies

 Considering the majority of authenticated traffic happens within walled gardens, does that means scale will be limited?

-In comparison to what is available with 3rd party cookie targeting, yes, the scale with hashed email will be limited.
-However, other DSPs that Sojern uses (e.g. Xandr, The Trade Desk, etc.) all support hashed email targeting which will help fill the gap.
-Its also important to note that hashed email targeting unlocks cross-device & cross-channel targeting, something which is impossible via 3rd party cookies, which makes targeting users across their path to purchase a lot more powerful.
+In comparison to what is available with 3rd party cookie targeting, yes, the scale with anonymous identifiers will be limited.
+However, other DSPs that Sojern uses (e.g., Xandr) support anonymous identifier targeting, which will help fill the gap.
+It's also important to note that anonymous identifier targeting unlocks cross-device and cross-channel targeting, which makes targeting users across their path to purchase a lot more powerful.

 How are frequency caps impacted?

-We will still track and analyze the frequency and reach on users that are authenticated.
+We will still track and analyze the frequency and reach of users that are authenticated.
 Non-authenticated users will have other targeting restrictions in place to account for inefficiencies.
-For addressable targeting, frequency capping will work as it does today, just based on hashed email.
-It is still TBD how frequency capping will work for cohort and contextual targeting.
+For addressable targeting, frequency capping will work as it does today just based on different targetable IDs.
+How frequency capping will work for cohort and contextual targeting is still TBD.